github/codeql/docs/language/learn-ql/writing-queries/debugging-queries.rst

 - CodeQL `predicates <https://help.semmle.com/QL/ql-handbook/predicates.html>`__ and `classes <https://help.semmle.com/QL/ql-handbook/types.html#classes>`__ are evaluated to database `tables <https://en.wikipedia.org/wiki/Table_(database)>`__.
 Large predicates generate large tables with many rows, and are therefore expensive to compute.
 - The QL language is implemented using standard database operations and `relational algebra <https://en.wikipedia.org/wiki/Relational_algebra>`__ (such as join, projection, and union).
 For further information about query languages and databases, see `About the QL language <https://help.semmle.com/QL/learn-ql/about-ql.html>`__.
 - Queries are evaluated *bottom-up*, which means that a predicate is not evaluated until *all* of the predicates that it depends on are evaluated.
-For more information on query evaluation, see `Evaluation of QL programs <https://help.semmle.com/QL/ql-handbook/evaluation.html>`__ in the QL handbook.
+For more information on query evaluation, see `Evaluation of QL programs <https://help.semmle.com/QL/ql-handbook/evaluation.html>`__.

 Performance tips
 ----------------